-You probably heard it as a kid, “the more you know, the better you’ll do” or some variation of that.
-Basically, it was a way of saying that you should keep learning because it will probably pay off.
-In fact, there is a new study that continuing education could actually pay off in terms of increased salary potential over your lifetime, and in terms of staying relevant in your industry.
+You probably heard it as a kid, “The more you know, the better you’ll do,” or some variation of that.
+It was a way of saying that you should keep learning because it may eventually pay off.
+This study indicates that could be true.
+Continuing education may pay off in terms of increased salary potential over your lifetime, and in terms of staying relevant in your industry.

 A 2016 Education Pays report from the College Board backs up its 2013 findings that increased education generally correlates with increased earnings over your lifetime.

 The report states, “The average payoff of higher education is very high.
 Earning a bachelor’s degree or a graduate degree leads to the highest earnings, the lowest unemployment rates, the widest range of career opportunities, and the sharpest differences in civic participation and health-related behaviors.”